Oatmeal Cinnamon Cookies with Maple Cream Cheese Glaze

 Instructions

-- Preheat the oven to 350°F. Line two baking sheets with parchment paper, and set aside.
+- Preheat the oven to 350°F. Line two rimmed baking sheets with parchment paper, and set aside.

-- In a large mixing bowl, whisk together the dry ingredients -- oats, flour, cinnamon, baking powder, baking soda and kosher salt.
+- Measure out the rolled oats, flour, cinnamon, baking powder, baking soda and kosher salt in a large mixing bowl.
+Whisk to combine.
 Set aside.

-- In another large mixing bowl, cream the softened butter, coconut oil, brown sugar and maple syrup until smooth with a hand mixer (or a stand mixer using the paddle attachment).
+- Cream the softened butter, brown sugar and maple syrup together until smooth in another large mixing bowl with a hand mixer (or a stand mixer using the paddle attachment).
+This should take about 2-3 minutes.

-- Add the egg and the vanilla to the butter/sugar mixture and beat until well combined.
+- Add the egg and the vanilla to the wet ingredients.
+Beat until well combined, about 1-2 minutes.

 - Slowly measure in the dry ingredients into the wet ingredients.
-Beat until combined.
+Mix until just combined.

-- Using a 1" greased cookie scoop, dollop the cookies onto the lined baking sheets, spacing them about 1½" apart.
+- Use a 1-tablespoon cookie scoop to scoop the cookies onto the lined baking sheets.
+Space them about 1½" apart so they can spread in the oven.

-- Transfer the baking sheets to the oven, and bake for 10-15 minutes, or until the cookies have set and are slightly soft (but not too soft.)
+- Transfer the baking sheets to the preheated oven.
+Bake for 10-12 minutes, or until the cookies have set, are golden brown and slightly soft (but not too soft.)

-- Measure the cream cheese, maple syrup, powdered sugar and vanilla extract into the bowl of a food processor.
+- Make the glaze.
+Measure the cream cheese, maple syrup, powdered sugar and vanilla extract into the bowl of a food processor.
+Add a healthy pinch of salt.
 Blend until smooth.
-You can also do this step by hand or with a hand mixer, though I've found the glaze doesn't come out as smooth.
+(You can also do this step by hand or with a hand mixer, though I've found the glaze doesn't come out as smooth.)

 - When the cookies have cooled, drizzle the glaze over them, and enjoy!